Shuvam1024/shuvam1024-ezNN/README.md

 These are the core public functions in the simpleNN library API

+- `void init_simpleNN(simpleNNType *nn, modeType mode, int nlayers, int *sizes, actType *acts);`
-Initializes the simpleNN structure with mode, number of layers, a list of sizes for each layer and a list of activations.
+>Initializes the simpleNN structure with mode, number of layers, a list of sizes for each layer and a list of activations.
 Note if there are n layers, there needs to be n sizes and n-1 activations provided.
+>Parameters:
-/// @param `nn`: Pointer to simpleNN structure to be initialized
+> - `nn`: Pointer to simpleNN structure to be initialized
+> - `mode`: type of network i.e. classification/regression mode
-/// @param `nlayers`: Number of layers in the neural network
+> - `nlayers`: Number of layers in the neural network
-/// @param `sizes`: Array with sizes for each layer starting from the input layer and up to the output layer.
+> - `sizes`: Array with sizes for each layer starting from the input layer and up to the output layer.
 Note number of sizes is one less than the number of layers.
-/// @param `acts`: Array with list of activation types for each layer other than the input layer.
+> - `acts`: Array with list of activation types for each layer other than the input layer.
 Note number of activation types is one less than the number of layers.
-`void init_simpleNN(simpleNNType *nn, modeType mode, int nlayers, int *sizes, actType *acts);`

 /// @brief Free the simpleNN structure
 /// @param nn Pointer to simpleNN structure to be freed